Higher connectivity of the Morse complex: Introduction

-Our main tool for analyzing higher connectivity properties is Bestvina--Brady discrete Morse theory.
-This is a powerful technique typically used in geometric group theory, which has recently found applications in other fields as well, such as topological data analysis.
-The main idea of Bestvina--Brady discrete Morse theory is that an adequate understanding of so called descending links in a complex can lead to an understanding of certain subcomplexes.
+Combining Theorem~\ref{thrm:main_graphs} with Theorem~\ref{thrm:1_ground_morse} quickly shows that, as the number of edges of $\Gamma$ goes to $\infty$, $\morse(\Gamma)$ becomes arbitrarily highly connected (see Corollary~\ref{cor:number_of_edges} for a precise statement).
+We conjecture that a similar result holds regardless of $\dim(\Delta)$ (Conjecture~\ref{conj:higher}).

+Our last main result is a classification of precisely which $\Delta$ have connected and simply connected Morse complexes.
+Here we assume $\Delta$ has no isolated vertices just to make the statement cleaner (isolated vertices can be deleted without affecting $\morse(\Delta)$).

+\begin{main:main_classification} Suppose $\Delta$ has no isolated vertices.
+The Morse complex $\morse(\Delta)$ is connected if and only if $\Delta$ is not an edge, and is simply connected if and only if $\Delta$ is none of: an edge, a disjoint union of two edges, a path with three edges, a $3$-cycle, or a $2$-simplex. \end{main:main_classification}

 This paper is organized as follows.
-In Section~\ref{sec:morse_cpx} we set up the Morse complex $\morse(\Delta)$ and generalized Morse complex $\genmorse(\Delta)$, and discuss some important examples.
-In Section~\ref{sec:bb} we discuss Bestvina--Brady discrete Morse theory, in a degree of generality tailored to our purposes.
-In Section~\ref{sec:bb_on_gen_morse} we apply Bestvina--Brady discrete Morse theory to the complexes in question, prove Theorem~\ref{thrm:simp_conn}, and discuss some examples.
-Finally, in Section~\ref{sec:graphs} we focus on the situation for graphs, prove Theorem~\ref{thrm:main_graphs}, and discuss further examples.
+In Section~\ref{sec:morse_cpx} we set up the Morse complex $\morse(\Delta)$ and generalized Morse complex $\genmorse(\Delta)$.
+In Section~\ref{sec:first_hi_conn} we prove Theorem~\ref{thrm:1_ground_morse}.
+In Section~\ref{sec:bb} we discuss Bestvina--Brady discrete Morse theory and how to apply it to $\genmorse(\Delta)$.
+In Section~\ref{sec:graphs} we focus on the situation for graphs and prove Theorem~\ref{thrm:main_graphs}.
+Finally, in Section~\ref{sec:hi_dim} we discuss the situation for $\dim(\Delta)>1$ and prove Theorem~\ref{thrm:classification}.